chamambom/resume/README.md

 **Existing Environment** - Irvines Group has operations in SouthAfrica , Botswana ,Zambia ,Mozambique and Zimbabwe running various business applications
 (HR management software ,ERP automatica running on either HyperV or Physical servers.
 Various sites are running either a Sophos or a Mikrotik firewall). <br>
 **Requirements.
 Planned Changes** - Develop a cloud adoption framework and migration roadmap.
-Consolidate (using azure migrate) existing applications while maintaining a hybrid environment using IPSec VPNs to facilitate a gradual migration using azure migrate to Azure. <br> <br>
+Consolidate (using azure migrate) existing applications while maintaining a hybrid environment using IPSec VPNs to facilitate a gradual migration using azure migrate to Azure. <br>
 **Period** - Mar - Jul 2020 <br>
 **Challenges Experienced**
  - We initially scoped the applications to be hosted on Azure SQL but we were faced with compatibility issues due to legacy code and